GeorgiaChatz/Class-Scheduling-Program-in-Java/README.md

 # Project Informations

 We use an algorithm called backtracking search to solve this CSP problem.
-It's nothing but DFS (with the slightly different implementation we discussed above) where when we find ourselves in a situation that violates some limitation, we go back and try another value.
+It's nothing but DFS where when we find ourselves in a situation that violates some limitation, we go back and try another value.

 **_Pseudocode of BackTracking_**